itsjunetime/tdf/README.md

 Yeah, sure.
 Please do.

+Please note, though, that:
+1. No AI-generated or AI-assisted or AI-viewed or AI-anythinged code will be accepted.
+"AI" is a plague upon this earth and I won't be caught dead pretending it's normal.
-Please note, though, that all contributions will be treated as licensed under MPL-2.0.
+2. All contributions will be treated as licensed under MPL-2.0 :)